-Drivers can include Premier New Car Replacement coverage on their Travelers car insurance.
-This optional coverage pays the cost of replacing your vehicle with a brand new unit of the same make and model if it gets totaled in its first five years.
+If you purchase the Premier New Car Replacement coverage on top of your policy, Travelers will cover the cost of purchasing a new car of the same make and model as your current one if it is totaled within the first five years.

-Best Car Insurance in Virginia for Low-Mileage Drivers
+Best Car Insurance in Virginia for Military Drivers

 Research customer service reputations in Virginia